Skin cancer in Australia:

 Who do I see if I'm worried about a spot?

 Training in the recognition of skin cancers forms part of the requirement to become a GP in Australia.
-If you are worried about a particular spot then you should consult your GP.
-Your GP can refer you to a specialist if needed.
-A report will then be sent back to your GP.
+If you are worried about a particular spot, then a consultation with your GP is what is recommended under our health scheme, and your GP can refer you to a specialist if needed.
+The specialist will correspond with your GP.

 Are all skin cancers life threatening?